Covina Development Center

 An Enriched, Fully Inclusive, Early Care and Education Preschool

-We are MOVING!!
+We Have MOVED!!
 The new address is 437 West San Bernardino Road.

 CDC can help prepare your child for public school.
 We provide early childhood development to children from birth through kindergarten, including those with special needs.
 We offer an enriched, fully inclusive, early care and education preschool program designed to meet the developmental needs of children with and without special needs.
 Our school has helped thousands of local children realize their full potential and become productive adults.
 Read more...